-You’ve seen the acronym MACRA and are probably aware that this will affect Medicare Supplement plans in 2020, but do you know why?
+You’ve seen the acronym MACRA and are aware that this will affect Medicare Supplement plans in 2020, but do you know why?
 If you want to take the time, here’s the link to the official MACRA posted on www.congress.gov.
-But as a busy insurance agent you most likely don’t have the time to dive into the details so below is a brief overview and links to resources you can reference in the future.
+But as a busy insurance agent you most likely don’t have the time to dive into the details, so below is a brief overview and links to resources you can reference in the future.

 What is MACRA?

-MACRA stands for the Medicare Access and CHIP Reauthorization Act of 2015 and there’s a lot more involved than just Medicare supplements.
+MACRA stands for the Medicare Access and CHIP Reauthorization Act of 2015 and there’s a lot more involved than just Medicare Supplements.
 One of the main purposes is to establish new ways to pay physicians caring for Medicare beneficiaries.

-Currently, Medicare Part B reimbursement rate for physicians is determined by the Sustainable Growth Rate (SGR) formula, originally designed in the 1997 Balanced Budget Act (BBA).
+Currently, the Medicare Part B reimbursement rate for physicians is determined by the Sustainable Growth Rate (SGR) formula, originally designed in the 1997 Balanced Budget Act (BBA).
 MACRA will repeal the SGR formula initiated under the BBA by implementing a Merit Based Payment System (MIPS).
 Without getting into the details and overloading your brain with more acronyms, the new formula, MIPS (under MACRA), will pay physicians based on a system of value – factoring in quality, improvement, and effectiveness of care physicians provide rather than being paid on volume and factoring in the SGR formula.
-To simplify further, physicians will be paid based on the quality of care provided versus the quantity of care.
+To simplify it even further, physicians will be paid based on the quality of care provided versus the quantity of care.

 How MACRA Affects Medicare Supplement Plans